JamalAlabdullah/computerstoreassig1/README.md

 ## Project statuse

-It needs adding modules to separate the function and make refactoring. ssssuu7sssssssssfssser
+It needs adding modules to separate the function and make refactoring.

+## TO DO
+-Deployment to Heroku
+-Make modules & refactor